• Home

 • Tweet

-Yesterday, I had the bright idea to multitask and make spaghetti sauce with some garden vegetables that needed to be used up, while I was cooking something else for dinner.
+Yesterday, I had the bright idea to multitask by making spaghetti sauce with some garden vegetables that needed to be used up while I was cooking something else for dinner.
 In between dinner tasks, I would chop vegetables and throw them in the pot.
-I let it simmer through dinner and after the dishes were done I decided to taste the sauce.
+I let it simmer through dinner, and after the dishes were done, I decided to taste the sauce.
 It was horrible!
 I made some attempts to improve it, but I just couldn’t make it taste right.
 So I threw it … in a bowl and refrigerated it.

 Posting recipes on my blog forces me to do something that I don’t normally do: measure ingredients.
-My natural tendency it to just keeping throwing things in until tastes right and cook it until it smells done.
-The problem with this method is occasionally things go wrong and when they do, it is harder to tell what you need to fix.
+My natural tendency is to just keep throwing things in until it tastes right and cook it until it smells done.
+The problem with this method is that occasionally things go wrong, and when they do, it is harder to tell what needs to be fixed.

 When things go wrong, I give myself time to think by refrigerating or freezing the item.
 Then I look for ways to make the disaster edible.
 Sometimes, I consult cookbooks and online recipes to see if the item can be used in another recipe.
 Usually though, I just hope a brilliant idea will occur to me.